mrumkovskis/wabase-wiki/ref/30_viewdef.md

 ## Actions

-In adition to default save, list and other behaviors developer can extend them or completely override them by providing custom code.
+In addition to default save, list and other behaviors developer can extend them or completely override them by providing custom code.

-Actions can be defined for folowing methods:
+Actions can be defined for following methods:

 * get - get single record
 * list - list array of records